– Update: 18 september 2022 –

 And strange.
 Didn’t we notice?
 Why can’t I remember it didn’t sound good?
-How can you have big massive hits, with that thin sound?
-Could it be that the radio rescued it all, with all their expensive equipment?
-On vinyl it sounds better, why?
-Other music from that time sounds great, so what happened here?
-From Graffiti Bridge, the new Prince albums all sound superb.
+With hits this big, how could that be?
+Could it be that radio stations rescued the sound, with their compressors?
+But other music from that same period sounds great, so what happened here?
+From Graffiti Bridge and newer, the Prince albums all sound superb.
 So: who fucked it up?
 Was it Warner, were they incompetent?
 Was the bad sound the reason that Prince broke up with Warner?

-UPDATE: Purple Rain has been remastered in 2015, but expect nothing spectacular.
+UPDATE: Purple Rain has been remastered in 2015, but not very good.
 The old vinyl version still sounds way better.

 Prince remasters: how to Do It Yourself – Mastering Basics

 You only need audio-software, like iZotope Ozone, which is super-high end stuff, or any software that can do EQ, limiting and compressing.
 There’s even free software like Audacity that can do the trick.

 Pump up the bass using EQ, apply a limiter and a little compression.
 Just until it sounds right, like other modern music.
 You never heard Prince sounding so good before.
 Even the oldest albums – For You (1978), Prince (1979), Controversy – or Purple Rain, Lovesexy and even Batman.
 They all come to life like never before.

 Take a listen: